kolide/launcher/docs/architecture/2024-10-23_osquery_refactor.md

 ## Consequences

+As a result of having multiple extensions, we will have more go actors to manage, more CPU overhead, and the potential for Windows sleep to get in the way in more places.

 The osquery instance will now be responsible for managing extension health -- if the extension exits, the instance will need to take corrective action.
 (This is potentially a better outcome than before, since now extension shutdown can be remediated without a full launcher restart.)

 This decision does preserve a shared JSONRPC client to talk to Kolide SaaS.
 If we determine this is not optimal, it would be fairly easy to update to a model where we have one JSONRPC client per extension.